For OTT Services to Work, Push Video Content to Consumers

 The concept of the “Rearview Mirror effect” refers to our tendency as humans to reuses old behavioral patterns in a new environment

-For online content creators and advertisers to succeed, online viewership needs to be about tailoring content so that audiences see content and ads that are relevant to their interests and see it everywhere they look.
 Tailoring content is much more likely to keep viewers engaged, which is a more long-term sustainable solution for reaching target audiences.
-Moreover, unlike traditional media, the online environment enables content be tailored toward separate users.
+Moreover, unlike traditional media, the online environment enables content to be tailored toward separate users.

 After all, if the ad industry could realize and respond to the need through targeting and native advertising, surely the content industry can come on board by catering to viewers and pushing the content they want to see on the sites they visit most often?
 The alternative is an industry that will stay behind!